 Strengths

-Recently becoming linked with ONS mortality data
+Recently becoming linked with ONS mortality and births data

 Weaknesses

-or disability but do not seek care - see iceberg effect and figure 1.
-Some fields are very incomplete - for example, whilst completeness of the ethnicity field has been increasing with each year, a significant proportion (10 - 15%) is
+HES and SUS data only tell us about those who have a disease and then use health care facilities.
+They do not give a full picture of morbidity.
+Specifically they do not tell us about those people who have a disease or disability but do not seek care - see iceberg effect and Figure 1.
+Some fields are very incomplete - for example, whilst completeness of the ethnicity field has been increasing with each year, a significant proportion (10 - 15%) is filled with 'not stated'.

 Outpatient data became available via HES in 2007 but comes with limitations.
-Diagnostic data are not completed.
-Other limitations can be found here:

-Cancer registries
+Cancer registry

-cancer and use this information to produce statistics about cancer incidence, prevalence, survival and mortality.
-In recent years the work of cancer registries has expanded from the monitoring of cancer occurrence to include the analysis of
+Cancer registries were set up to collate new cases of cancer and use this information to produce statistics about cancer incidence, prevalence, survival and mortality.
+In recent years the work of cancer registries has expanded from the monitoring of cancer occurrence to include the analysis of different aspects of cancer prevention, treatment outcomes and care.

 Uses

-Patient follow up.
+• Patient follow up.

-Auditing treatment, comparing with other treatment outcomes.
+• Auditing treatment, comparing with other treatment outcomes.

-Evaluation of services.
+• Evaluation of services.

-Studies of causation.
+• Studies of causation.

-Health service planning.
+• Health service planning.

 Strengths